MicrosoftDocs/visualstudio-docs/docs/msbuild/usingtask-element-msbuild.md

 |[Project](../msbuild/project-element-msbuild.md)|Required root element of an [!INCLUDE[vstecmsbuild](../extensibility/internals/includes/vstecmsbuild_md.md)] project file.|

 ## Remarks
- Environment variables, command-line properties, and project-level properties can be referenced anywhere in the `UsingTask` element if it appears in the project file either explicitly or through an imported project file.
+ Environment variables, command-line properties, project-level properties, and project-level items can be referenced in the `UsingTask` elements included in the project file either directly or through an imported project file.
 For more information, see [Tasks](../msbuild/msbuild-tasks.md).

 > [!NOTE]
->  Project-level properties have no meaning if the `UsingTask` element is coming from one of the .tasks files that are globally registered with the MSBuild engine.
-Project-level properties are not global to MSBuild.
+>  Project-level properties and items have no meaning if the `UsingTask` element is coming from one of the .tasks files that are globally registered with the MSBuild engine.
+Project-level values are not global to MSBuild.

  In MSBuild 4.0, using tasks can be loaded from .overridetask files.